 - Loss in overall quality of life

 Unfortunately, hit-and-run accidents are quite common in Virginia and across the United States.
-Below are some recent statistics regarding these types of accidents:
+According to recent data from the National Highway Traffic Safety Administration (NHTSA):

 Frequently Asked Questions